Looking for a therapist? Inquire here!

 Samantha strives to create a safe, open, and collaborative environment for healing and understanding.
 She has a passion for ensuring individuals feel heard and supported while working together to discover strength and empowerment.

 Samantha is accepting clients aged 16+ for individual counselling.
-Sessions are offered at a reduced rate of $150 per 50 minute session.
+Sessions are offered at a reduced rate of $175 per 50 minute session.
 The cost of sessions may be covered under eligible insurance plans.

-Jenna Kean, co-owner of The Calm Place, is a Canadian Certified Counsellor with a passion for continued education around mental health and wellness.
+Jenna Kean, co-founder of The Calm Place, is a Canadian Certified Counsellor with a passion for continued education around mental health and wellness.
 Her aim is to create a safe space where individuals can learn how to strengthen coping skills, address daily stressors, and learn how to develop and practice healthy coping patterns.
 Jenna has experience working with individuals in the areas of depression, anxiety, anger, parenting, stress management, attention deficit and hyperactivity disorder, oppositional defiant disorder, and self-esteem.
 Moreover, she has considerable experience working with individuals experiencing suicidal ideations.
 Jenna generally works from a Cognitive-Behavioural-Therapy approach, however, she believes it is important to remain client-centred and adapt from other treatment modalities when necessary i.e. Mindfulness, Solution-Focused, etc.

-The fee for a 50-minute session with Jenna is $150.
+The fee for a 50-minute session with Jenna is $160.
 Your session may be covered under insurance under clinical counselling and naturopathy.
 Please reach out to discuss.

 Jenna can be contacted at jennakean@calmplace.ca

 Leanne Rossiter is a Canadian Certified Counsellor and secondary educator who holds a master degree in Counselling Psychology.
-Leanne’s counselling approach is integrative and balanced; focus is placed on cognitive, emotional and physical well-being.
+Leanne’s counselling approach is integrative and balanced with a focus is placed on cognitive, emotional and physical well-being.
 Leanne works within the context of Cognitive-Behavioural Therapy.
 Leanne has over 20 years of counselling experience.
 She works with children, adolescents and adults.
 Counselling may be facilitated through individual, family and/or group settings.
 Leanne has extensive experience working with youth ages 12 - 18.

 Leanne’s approach is trauma-informed and her areas of focus include youth addictions, ADHD, anxiety, emotional regulation, life transitions, grief, parenting support, post-secondary planning, self-harm, and career planning.
 Finding the right “Client-Counsellor” fit is essential to a positive counselling experience.
 An initial consultation can provide the connection and support needed to begin a meaningful counselling experience.
 Leanne’s counselling practice is about empowering clients, supporting personal growth and encouraging daily well-being.

-The fee for a 50-minute session is $150 and a receipt is provided.
+The fee for a 50-minute session is $160 and a receipt is provided.
 Leanne can be reached at leannerossiter@calmplace.ca.
 Sessions may be covered by insurance under clinical counselling or naturopath.

 Challaina has extensive with individuals of various ages who are experiencing a range of mental health concerns and life challenges.
 She has experience with child development and supporting parents and their children through challenging life events.
 She believes that there is no "one size fits all" approach to mental health; instead, she takes on an eclectic and integrative approach to counselling and chooses to meet the client where they are in their journey.
 Challaina draws from a variety of counselling approaches such as EMDR, Acceptance and Commitment Therapy (ACT), Solution-Focused Therapy (SFT), Cognitive Behavioral Therapy (CBT), Polyvagal Theory and Art Therapy.
 Challaina is also grounded in Mindfulness Based Therapy and the importance of tuning into the messages your body sends.
+Challaina has also completed training in the Gottman Method of Couples Counselling.
+Challaina has a special interest in sexuality and gender and is committed to providing a safe space where individuals can discuss their concerns.

 There is no predicting where life can take us or the challenges that we may face along the way.
 Therapy can be a guide to help you find your way back to living the life you want and embracing your values.
 Challaina is committed to providing a warm and nonjudgmental space where clients can feel safe and secure in knowing that they will be respected and heard.

-Challaina may be reached at challaina@calmplace.ca The fee for a 50-minute session with Challaina is $150.
+Challaina may be reached at challaina@calmplace.ca The fee for a 50-minute session with Challaina is $160.
 Receipts are provided for insurance reimbursement/tax purposes.
 Your session may be covered by insurance under clinical counselling and/or naturopath provider categories.

-The fee for a 50-minute session with Michelle is $150 and $75 for a 30-minute solution focused session.
-Michelle’s sessions may be covered under insurance under clinical counselling.
-Michelle can be reached at michellenoftall@calmplace.ca.
+The fee for a 50-minute session with Michelle is $160.
+Michelle’s sessions may be

 Francine works with children and adults treating anxiety, ADHD, and life stressors.
 She has vast experience teaching psychoeducational skills to children and adolescents.
 This includes but not limited to creating healthy thought patterns, engaging in new ways of coping, increased perspective taking, and creating and developing healthy habits of mindfulness.
 She believes that regardless of age, these ways of being and responding, can support calm and clarity in a person's life.

 Francine uses a trauma informed approach and is a certified ADHD Clinician.
-She also has completed certification in the treatment of Anxiety.
+She also has completed certification in the treatment of anxiety.
 Her goal is to create an environment of support and connection with clients, so that they can make impactful change in their lives.

-The fee for a 50 minute session with Francine is $150.
+The fee for a 50 minute session with Francine is $160.
 A receipt is provided for insurance reimbursement/tax purposes.
 To book a first appointment, contact francinedoyle@calmplace.ca.
 Sessions will be covered by insurance under clinical counselling.

 Kelsey takes a holistic, biopsychosocial approach to working with her clients, as what brings us to therapy exists within all aspects of our lives.
 She applies theoretical approaches such as client-centered, attachment-based, emotionally focused therapy (EFT), cognitive behavioural therapy (CBT), and solution-focused therapies, and components of mindfulness.